iirisarri/CrashCourse-Phylogenomics/README.md

 One of the most common approaches in phylogenomics is gene concatenation: the signal from multiple genes is "pooled" together with the aim of increasing resolution power.
 This method is best when among-gene discordance is low.

 We will use [IQTREE](http://www.iqtree.org/), an efficient and accurate software for maximum likelihood analysis.
 Another great alternative is [RAxML](https://github.com/stamatak/standard-RAxML).
 The most simple analysis is to treat the concatenated dataset as a single homogeneous entity.
-We need to provide the number of threads to use (`-nt AUTO` will use the optimal number of threads), the input alignment (`-s`), tell IQTREE to select the best-fit evolutionary model with BIC (`-m TEST -merit BIC -msub nuclear`) and ask for branch support measures such as non-parametric bootstrapping and approximate likelihood ratio test (`-bb 1000 -alrt 1000 -bnni`):
+We need to provide the number of threads to use (`-nt 1`) input alignment (`-s`), tell IQTREE to select the best-fit evolutionary model with BIC (`-m TEST -merit BIC -msub nuclear`) and ask for branch support measures such as non-parametric bootstrapping and approximate likelihood ratio test (`-bb 1000 -alrt 1000 -bnni`):

 ```
-iqtree -s FcC_supermatrix.fas -m TEST -msub nuclear -bb 1000 -alrt 1000 -nt AUTO -bnni -pre unpartitioned
+iqtree -s FcC_supermatrix.fas -m TEST -msub nuclear -bb 1000 -alrt 1000 -nt 1 -bnni -pre unpartitioned
 ```

 A more sophisticated approach would be to perform a partitioned maximum likelihood analysis, where different genes (or other data partitions) are allowed to have different evolutionary models.
 This should provide a better fit to the data but will increase the number of parameters too.
 To launch this analysis we need to provide a file containing the coordinates of the partitions (`-p`) and we can ask IQTREE to select the best-fit models for each partition, in this case, according to AICc (more suitable for shorter alignments).

 ```
-iqtree -s FcC_supermatrix.fas -p FcC_supermatrix_partition.txt -m TEST -msub nuclear -merit AICc -bb 1000 -alrt 1000 -nt AUTO -bnni -pre partitioned
+iqtree -s FcC_supermatrix.fas -p FcC_supermatrix_partition.txt -m TEST -msub nuclear -merit AICc -bb 1000 -alrt 1000 -nt 1 -bnni -pre partitioned
 ```

 Congratulations!!
 If everything went well, you should get your maximum likelihood estimation of the vertebrate phylogeny (`.treefile`)!
 Looking into the file you will see a tree in parenthetical (newick) format.
 See below how to create a graphical representation of your tree.

 ## EXTRA: Bayesian Inference
-The next step would be to run a Bayesian analysis using Phylobayes, however, due to time constraints, we will provide you with the Bayesian topology.
+The next step would be to run a Bayesian analysis using [Phylobayes](https://github.com/bayesiancook/phylobayes/tree/master), however, due to time constraints, we will provide you with the Bayesian topology.
 Compare it with the maximum likelihood one and check if you find any difference.

 This is the command we used for phylobayes